Saranyagsk/Login_Functionality_Testing/ManualTesting/Login_Test_Cases.md

   1. Log in with valid credentials.
   2. Leave the application idle for a predetermined session timeout period (e.g., 15 minutes).
   3. Attempt to perform any action.
--**Expected Result**: The user is logged out and redirected to the login page with a message indicating session timeout.
+- **Expected Result**: The user is logged out and redirected to the login page with a message indicating session timeout.

 ## Test Case 11: Concurrent Login Attempt
 -**Test Case ID**: TC_Login_011